Thank you for choosing Landfolk.com!

 You can bring a possible dispute with the lessee before the European Commission Online complaint portal: Online-Streitbeilegung

 13) Images and similar on the Platform

 We encourage you to upload photos of your holiday home to our Platform.

 If you upload your own images, you agree that the Platform may use these images and that these images do not belong to third parties.
 At the same time, you agree that we may use the images you upload to market our Platform.

 By using the Platform, you agree that we may take pictures of your holiday home to market the holiday home and the Platform.
 Images taken by Landfolk or photographers contracted by Landfolk are our property and may not be used without our written permission.

 Landfolk is entitled to remove your images from the Platform at any time.

 You are entitled to delete your user profile on our Platform at any time.
-You can do this by writing to your contact person with Landfolk or firstname.lastname@example.org.
+You can do this by writing to your contact person at Landfolk or email@example.com.
 If you have an outstanding or upcoming rental agreement(s) in your calendar at this time, the deletion will take effect after the last rental agreement is completed.